Exploring the Effect of Basis Rotation on NQS Performance: Acknowledgement

 \section{Acknowledgement}

-SBK thanks Gianpaolo Torre and Jovan Odavić for the help and support, and also thanks Miha Srdinšek and Sidhartha Shankar Dash for insightful discussions related to problems encountered with variational optimization.
-SBK acknowledges discussions with Roberto Verdel on related aspects of NQS basis dependency as well.
-VZ acknowledges support and funding by Croatian Science Foundation (HrZZ) project IP-2022-10-1648.
-SBK, FF and SMG acknowledge support from the project ”Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence for Quantum and Complex Systems, and Representations of Lie Algebras”, Grant No. PK.1.1.10.0004, co-financed by the European Union through the European Regional Development Fund - Competitiveness and Cohesion Programme 2021- 2027.
-SBK acknowledges support from the Croatian Science Foundation (HrZZ) Projects DOK-2020-01-9938.
+SBK thanks Gianpaolo Torre and Jovan Odavić for their help and support, and also thanks Miha Srdinšek, Sidhartha Shankar Dash, Giuseppe Carleo and Roberto Verdel for insightful discussions and the support from the Croatian Science Foundation Projects No. DOK-2020-01-9938.
+VZ acknowledges support from the Croatian Science Foundation project No. IP-2022-10-1648: "Stochastic processes on networks analysis in systems with limited information".
+FF and SMG acknowledge support from the Croatian Science Foundation through the project No. IP-2025-02-1667 titled:"Mining the Quantum: Frustration, Disorder, and Devices".
+VZ, FF, and SMG also acknowledge support from the project "Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence for Quantum and Complex Systems, and Representations of Lie Algebras", Grant No. PK.1.1.10.0004, co-financed by the European Union through the European Regional Development Fund - Competitiveness and Cohesion Programme 2021-2027.